-UC Davis School of Law has five student run journals.
-Academic credit is offered to students for participating in select roles in three of the Law School's student journals: Environs, Journal of International Law & Policy, and the UC Davis Law Review.
-Information about all five journals is listed below.
+UC Davis School of Law has six student run journals.
+Academic credit is offered to students for participating in select roles in four of the Law School's student journals: Environs, Immigration & Nationality Law Review, Journal of International Law & Policy, and the UC Davis Law Review.
+Information about all six journals is listed below.

 UC Davis Law Review